Skip to contents

 It is good practice to shut down the workers with the parallel::stopCluster() function at the end of the code.

-This experiment proves that we can save a lot of computation time when using parallel processing, as we gained approximately 33 seconds in this example to evaluate the plausibility function.
+This experiment proves that we can save a lot of computation time when using parallel processing.
+Indeed, by setting 3 cores for each of the parallel processing tools, we reduced approximately by 3 times the computation time for both computing a point estimation and evaluating the plausibility function.

 parallel::setDefaultCluster(NULL)